The Braille Bistro awards and recognition!

 Tomato Soup After

-Lastly, one participant noted finger sensitivity/irritation developing through gameplay.
-This prompted the addition of a warning message to the rules sheet.
+Lastly, one participant noted finger sensitivity/irritation, so I added a warning message to the rules sheet.

 Read the full playtesting report, including some great reflections shared by the participants.